-I watched my father, Mark Ricks, serve his community and state, both as State Senator and as Lieutenant Governor.
-It’s time for me to step up and serve my friends and neighbors, too.
+I watched my father, Mark Ricks, serve his community and state, both as State Senator and as Lieutenant Governor which influenced my decision to step up and serve my friends and neighbors too.

 I grew up on a farm in Madison County.
 Much of who I am comes from lessons I learned on the family farm.
 My first date with my wife, Melissa, was a tractor ride while I worked in the fields.
 We married on Leap Day in 1984.
 We have five children and four grandchildren.